Damon Knight: Biography

 Algis Budrys wrote that Knight and "William Atheling Jr." (James Blish) had "transformed the reviewer's trade in the field", in Knight's case "without the guidance of his own prior example".
 The term "idiot plot", a story that only functions because almost everyone in it is an idiot, became well known through Knight's frequent use of it in his reviews, though he believed the term was probably invented by Blish.
 Knight's only non-Retro-Hugo Award was for "Best Reviewer" in 1956.

+He established and edited a science fiction anthology called Orbit, which was published from 1966 to 1980.

 Knight was the founder of the Science Fiction and Fantasy Writers of America (SFWA), cofounder of the National Fantasy Fan Federation, cofounder of the Milford Writer's Workshop, and cofounder of the Clarion Writers Workshop.
 The SFWA officers and past presidents named Knight its 13th Grand Master in 1994 (presented 1995).
 After his death, the associated award was renamed the Damon Knight Memorial Grand Master Award in his honor.
 The Science Fiction Hall of Fame inducted him in 2003.

-Until his death, Knight lived in Eugene, Oregon, with his second wife, author Kate Wilhelm.
-His papers are held in the University of Oregon Special Collections and University Archive.
+Knight moved back to Oregon in 1976, and until his death, he lived in Eugene, Oregon, with his second wife, author Kate Wilhelm.
+Some of his papers are held in the University of Oregon Special Collections and University Archive, and some are held at Syracuse University.

+He died on April 15, 2002, at the age of 79.